GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 [PageSpeed Insights](https://pagespeed.web.dev/) uses CrUX data to present field performance statistics alongside the lab statistics calculated at run time.

-The PageSpeed Insights report presents a consolidated view of the core web vitals (plus first contentful paint) for the given URL - or origin in case data for the URL is not available.
-Data is presented by desktop or mobile form factors and can be compared with the lab test results to give a better understanding of your page performance.
+The PageSpeed Insights report presents a consolidated view of the Core Web Vitals (plus First Contentful Paint) for the given URL - or origin in case data for the URL is not available.
+Data is presented by desktop and mobile form factors and can be compared with the lab test results to give a better understanding of your page performance.

 PageSpeed Insights does not provide historical data, and does not include country or effective connection type dimensions.